A Regular and Complete Notion of Delay for Streaming String Transducers: Abstract

 \section{Abstract}

 The notion of delay between finite transducers is a core element of numerous fundamental results of transducer theory.
 The goal of this work is to provide a similar notion for more complex abstract machines: we introduce a new notion of delay tailored to measure the similarity between streaming string transducers (SST).
-We show that our notion is \emph{rational}: we design a finite automaton that can check whether the delay between two SSTs is smaller than some given bound.
-As a consequence, our notion enjoys good decidability properties: in particular, while equivalence between (non-deterministic) SSTs is undecidable, we show that equivalence \emph{up to fixed delay} is decidable.
-Moreover, we show that our notion has good \emph{completeness} properties: we prove that two functional SSTs are equivalent if and only if they are equivalent up to some (computable) bounded delay.
+We show that our notion is \emph{regular}: we design a finite automaton that can check whether the delay between any two SSTs executions is smaller than some given bound.
+As a consequence, our notion enjoys good decidability properties: in particular, while equivalence between non-deterministic SSTs is undecidable, we show that equivalence \emph{up to fixed delay} is decidable.
+Moreover, we show that our notion has good \emph{completeness} properties: we prove that two SSTs are equivalent if and only if they are equivalent up to some (computable) bounded delay.
+Together with the regularity of our delay notion, it provides an alternative proof that SSTs equivalence is decidable.
+Finally, the definition of our delay notion is machine-independent, as it only depends on the \emph{origin semantics} of SSTs.
+As a corollary, the completeness result also holds for equivalent machine models such as deterministic two-way transducers, or MSO transducers.